torvalds/linux/Documentation/spi/spi-summary.rst

 the arch/.../mach-*/board-*.c files for several boards can all share the same basic controller setup code.
-This is because most SOCs have several SPI-capable controllers, and only the ones actually usable on a given board should normally be set up and registered.
+This is because most SOCs have several SPI-capable controllers, and only the ones actually usable on a given board should analrmally be set up and registered.

 So for example arch/.../mach-*/board-*.c files might have code like::